 6.X.2 Description

 This solution aims to ensure that the routing of user plane traffic for IMS (MMTEL) remains in the satellite(s) when both parties are served by a satellite of the same constellation.
-It considers that both parties could be served by the same or by different satellites.
+It considers that both parties could be served by the same or different satellites involving same or different SMF, UPF, PCF, P-CSCF.

-This solution considers potential impacts on IMS procedures and functions to manage UE-satellite-UE communication, trying to minimize these IMS impacts: for this purpose, the solution assumes all the IMS subsystems remain on the ground.
+This solution considers potential impacts on IMS procedures and functions to manage UE-satellite-UE communication, trying to minimize these IMS impacts: for this purpose, the solution assumes all the IMS subsystems remain on the ground with the possible exception of IMS-AGW that may be deployed on satellite that serve jurisdictions where LI may apply (See clause 6.X.3.5).

 Figure 6.X.2-1 UE-Sat-UE IMS user plane offload